 IDM is based in Vancouver and was incorporated on July 14, 2009 pursuant to the Business Corporations Act (British Columbia) and commenced business at that time.
-The Company trades on the Toronto Stock Exchange (the "TSX" or "Exchange") under the symbol "IDM".
+The Company's shares were voluntary delisted from the Toronto Stock Exchange (the "TSX") after close of trading on December 29, 2015 and were listed on TSX Venture Exchange (the "TSXV") on open of trading on December 30, 2015 under the symbol "IDM".
 On June 6, 2014, the Company changed its name from "Revolution Resources Corp." to "IDM Mining Ltd." and consolidated its issued and outstanding shares on the basis of 6 pre-consolidated shares for one post-consolidated share.
 All share and per share amounts in this MD&A have been adjusted to reflect the share consolidation.

-The Company is an exploration stage company in the business of acquiring, exploring and developing natural resource properties in British Columbia.
-The Company is currently earning an option to acquire a 100-per-cent interest in the high-grade Red Mountain gold project located near Stewart, B.C..
+The Company is an exploration stage company in the business of acquiring, exploring and developing natural resource properties in British Columbia and Yukon.
+The Company's primary focus is on the high-grade Red Mountain gold project (the "Project") located near Stewart, B.C, which recently entered the BC and Canadian environmental assessment process.